SalwaFayyad/Simple-calculator-using-16F877A-PICMicrocontroller/README.md

 # Simple-calculator-using-16F877A-PICMicro
 This project, designated as the 3rd project within the Real-Time Applications & Embedded Systems course (ENCS4330), focuses on the development of a simple calculator system implemented on embedded systems.
 Specifically designed to demonstrate practical applications of real-time computing concepts and embedded system design principles.
+### In the dedicated branch for this project within the repository, you will find the master assembly files and the co-processor assembly files.

 ## Description
 The project aims to create a basic calculator capable of performing multiplication operations on integer numbers.
 The calculator is hardware-based and uses two 16F877A microcontrollers - one as the master CPU and the other is co-processor.
 Additionally, it includes a push button (P) for number input and a 16×2 character LCD for display, both connected to the master CPU.
 ### How the program work!